aesthetic-suite/benchmarks/README.md

 # CSS-in-JS Benchmarks

 Benchmarks of popular CSS-in-JS libraries.
+Ran on a 16" MacBook Pro: 2.6 GHz 6-core i7 CPU, 16 GB DDR4 RAM.

 Do note that libraries being benchmarked _do not_ offer the same feature set or level of parity, so take this into consideration when choosing a solution.
 Speed isn't everything!
 Features are denoted